-Device (200D-T and 2000E-T2 models only) displays the connection status of the FortiVoice physical ports:
+The Device list displays the connection status of the FortiVoice Gateway physical ports:

-- Connected %: The port is connected to a device. - Disconnected St.: The port is not connected to any device and is in an alarm state. - Occupied : The port is being used. - Information 1: The port has an other status.
+- Connected %: The port is connected to a device. - Disconnected St.: The port is not connected to any device and is in an alarm state. - Occupied : The port is being used. - Information 1 : The port has an other status.